 - Once chilled, preheat oven to 350°F (177°C).
 Line 2-3 large baking sheets with parchment paper or silicone baking mats.
 Remove one of the dough pieces from the refrigerator and using a 2-inch round cookie cutter, cut in circles.
 Transfer the cut cookie dough to the prepared baking sheet.
 Re-roll the remaining dough and continue cutting until all is used.

 - Bake for 8-10 minutes or until the edges appear set.
 The cookies will seem very soft in the centers.
 Make sure you rotate the baking sheet halfway through bake time.
-Allow to cool on baking sheet for 5 minutes, then transfer to a wire rack to cool completely before dipping in chocolate.
+Cool on baking sheet for 5 minutes, then transfer to a wire rack to cool completely before dipping in chocolate.

 - Once the cookies are cool, begin the topping: Melt the chopped chocolate and oil together in a double boiler or (carefully!) use the microwave.
 For the microwave, place the chocolate and oil in a medium heat-proof bowl.
 Melt in 15 second increments, stirring after each increment until completely melted and smooth.
 Once melted, stir in the peppermint extract.
 Dip each cooled cookie completely into the chocolate and use a fork to lift out.
 Tap the fork gently on the side of the bowl to allow excess chocolate to drip off.
 Place cookie onto a parchment or silicone baking mat-lined baking sheet.
 Place the baking sheet into the refrigerator to help the chocolate set.
 Once set, enjoy!

 - Make Ahead & Freezing Instructions: Cookies freeze well up to 3 months.
 Thaw overnight in the refrigerator if desired.
 You can chill the cookie dough for up to 2 days (step 3).
 You can also freeze the cookie dough before rolling for up to 3 months.
 Then allow to thaw overnight in the refrigerator.
 Then allow to come to room temperature for about 1 hour.
 Then roll and continue with the recipe as directed.

 - Peppermint Extract: Avoid using mint extract; I find it more resembles the taste of spearmint toothpaste than anything else.
 Peppermint extract has that wonderful cool mint flavor which pairs wonderfully with chocolate.